dcorroyer/api-symfony/README.md

     openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem
     passphrase: password

-A file `./dc` is used to wrap the docker-compose commands, example:

-    ./dc up -d <=> docker-compose up -d

 A `Makefile` is up to provide some useful commands:

     make up <=> docker-compose up -d